A Complete Guide to Manaslu Circuit Trek | Weather, Difficulty, Altitude, Trek Route and Permits

 Despite the popularity of the Manaslu trail, fewer trekkers dare to visit the region.
 This is because of strict provisions for trekkers and they need to have a special permit for the Manaslu trail, which can only be obtained through a local registered trekking agency in Nepal.

-Trekking further higher will take you to the highest altitude of 5100 meters for Larkey La Pass and descend all the way to Jagat.
+Trekking further higher will take you to the highest altitude of 5100 meters for Larkey La Pass and descend to Jagat.

 From Jagat, you can drive back to Kathmandu via Beshisahar which is the headquarter of the Lamjung district.
 Or if time permits you can trek to the Annapurna Circuit.
 This will be some 5-6 days more.